Compensation Can Cover Expenses from Hearing and Vision Loss

 Experience the "Rocky Advantage"

 If you suffered a vision or hearing loss injury due to another party’s negligence, a lawyer can help you secure compensation for present and future expenses incurred by your injury.
 Rocky Walton is a board-certified personal injury trial lawyer who will work tirelessly to recover the compensation you deserve.
 His aggressive, knowledgeable representation in the courtroom has helped him recover millions of dollars in compensation for his clients.
-To experience the "Rocky Advantage" firsthand, call our firm at (817) 429-4299 or schedule a consultation online.
+To experience the "Rocky Advantage" firsthand, call or text our firm at (817) 429-4299 or schedule a consultation online.